sowdust/ffff/README.md

 Partially reconstruct hidden friend lists by using the "mutual friends" functionality.
 Requires knowing at least another account having at least one mutual friend with the target.

+The auxiliary script fint.py can retrieve users who have interacted with a given target profile and can be used as an input to ffff.py

 ## Disclaimer